 My favorite thing to do in NY is to get lost.
 I like setting a destination and then getting lost between here and there.
 I found myself turning 15 minute walks into 3 hours of checking out stores and coffee shops along the way.
+My NYC travel guide wouldn't be complete without some destination suggestions to get lost around.
 Here are a couple of places you should make your destination and then get lost somewhere along the way, think of it as a good ending point to a nice journey.

 Image via Ian Reid

 Yea, I know, I’m a nerd for midcentury design.
 But guys, The Noguchi Museum is incredible.
 The way it is curated and the magical room of paper lamps, it’s the kind of place that you never really want to leave.
 Mainly focused on Noguchi’s sculptural works, I would sit for hours admiring why he worked the way that he did.
 It is a little out of the way, but while you are over in Queens you can check out MoMA PS1 which is just a quick Uber away.